Criticism of the United Nations: Accountability

 In 2007, American diplomat James Wasserstrom raised concerns about corruption amongst UN officials in Kosovo.
 He was dismissed from his field job and detained by UN police.
-He brought a case against the UN and General Secretary Ban Ki-Moon, and at his tribunal the UN was directed to compensate him with US$65,000 for the wrongful dismissal.
+He brought a case against the UN and Secretary General Ban Ki-moon, and at his tribunal the UN was directed to compensate him with US$65,000 for the wrongful dismissal.

 Haiti cholera outbreak

 UN aid workers from Nepal were identified as the source of a cholera outbreak which killed over 10,000 Haitians and sickened hundreds of thousands more.
-Yet the UN claimed diplomatic immunity and refused to provide compensation.
+The UN, however, claimed diplomatic immunity and refused to provide compensation.
 Six years after the outbreak again, by which point more than 9,000 Haitians had already perished, then-Secretary-General Ban Ki-moon finally admitted the UN's culpability in the outbreak, saying he was "profoundly sorry".
 The Secretary-General promised to spend $400 million to aid the victims and to improve the nation's crumbling sanitation and water systems.
 As of January 2020, nearly ten years after the outbreak began, the UN has come through with only 5 percent of that amount.